 I’ve tried every diet, workout, and pill.
 I’ve tried clean eating too.
 What works best for me might not work for you.
 I can’t chase numbers on a scale, because that’s what always led to me relapse.

 For me, I need to focus on my mental health.
 I want to try to breathe through those moments of panic.
 Being kind to my body and mind is so important, because for every other holiday, I was the opposite of kind to myself.

 That’s why I’ve decided I’m going to just breathe and enjoy.
 I’m going to eat a cookie and not let food guilt bring me down.
 Also, I’m going to try and be positive and kind to my body and mind this holiday season, so I can be a good role model for my little ones.

 I found a few quotes that I’m going to use when I feel my confidence wavering.
-I want to feel beautiful at the Christmas parties and dinners.
+This year, I want to feel beautiful at the Christmas parties and dinners.
 I want to smile when we go visit family.
 These quotes will help me, and I hope they can help others too.

 Body Positive Quotes for the Holidays

 1. “Your self-esteem won’t come from body parts.
 You need to step away from the mirror every once in a while and look for another reflection, like the one in the eyes of the people who love and admire you.” –Stacy London